Skip to main content

 Features: Crappie numbers

 Typically one of the top lakes statewide for angler reported catch rates of crappie.
 Prime access points are at Ann Olesky Park and Lake Trafford Marina.
-Jigging and minnows are both popular and productive.
-If jigs aren’t producing tight in the vegetation in one place, start drifting or move to another patch of habitat until you locate fish.
+Jigs and live minnows are both popular and productive.
+If fishing tight in the vegetation in one place isn’t producing, start drifting or move to another patch of habitat until crappie start biting.

 Black Crappie Management Plan